Saturday, May 23, 2009

-The Hall of Justice was a cold place where everything seemed to reek off absolute severity.
-But when I entered his office and met him, the atmosphere changed.
+The Hall of Justice was a cold place, its air steeped in severity.
+But when I entered his office and met him, the atmosphere shifted.
 Atty.
-Ernesto Superal Yee, born on 29 October 1953 in Tanjay, Negros Oriental, is not only a gentle person but a guiding one.
-I can clearly remember his first words being said to me: “Are you happy?”
-And like anyone who knew important people but never got to meet them personally before, I shrugged and said, “I think so.”
+Ernesto Superal Yee, born on 29 October 1953 in Tanjay, Negros Oriental, was not only gentle but quietly guiding.
+I still remember the first words he said to me: “Are you happy?”
+Like anyone meeting an important person they had long known of but never met, I shrugged and replied, “I think so.”

-He can be very sharp with his words, too, though restrained.
-And as a lawyer, who worked as the Clerk of Court V at the Regional Trial Court, Branch 32 of Dumaguete City, I guess he needed to practice such stern approach once in a while.
-Besides, I just witnessed this state of being during the National Writers Workshops.
-Ernie, as what many writing fellows would like to call him, was one of the few who questioned the point of “The Other Ending” poem that I’ve written for a campus competition a year ago.
-He was one of the many who questioned the unreasonable changes in things such as the two-week stretch of this year’s workshop instead of the usual three.
-He was the one who lambasted my fiction and magnified its weaknesses during my stay in the city as a fiction fellow in the same workshop.
-But on the night that followed, on the culmination night specifically, he was also the one who offered Tanduay flat to each and every fellow on the long table at Hayahay Resto.
-Ernie is cool.
-All those air of superiority is just his way of reminding that we should set our ego aside.
+He could be sharp with his words, though always restrained.
+As a lawyer who served as Clerk of Court V at the Regional Trial Court, Branch 32 of Dumaguete City, such firmness must have been necessary at times.
+I witnessed this side of him during the National Writers Workshops.
+Ernie, as many fellows and colleagues called him, was among those who questioned the point of my poem “The Other Ending,” written for a campus competition the year before.
+He was also one of those who questioned changes in the workshop itself, such as the two-week schedule instead of the usual three.
+During my time as a fiction fellow, he lambasted my work and magnified its weaknesses.
+Yet on the night that followed (culmination night!) he was also the one who offered a flat of Tanduay to every fellow seated along the long table at Hayahay Resto.
+Ernie was cool.
+That air of superiority must be his veiled way of reminding us to set our egos aside.

-A few weeks ago, during a short break from a session of the 48th workshop batch, I gave him a copy of Dark Blue Southern Seas, the literary folio of the Weekly Sillimanian, of which two of his works were published in it.
-I wrote as a dedication, “Thanks for swimming with us in this sea” and he responded, “I hope we could do this literally—but I am old!”
+A few weeks ago, during a short break in a session of the 48th workshop batch, I gave him a copy of Dark Blue Southern Seas, the literary folio of The Weekly Sillimanian, where two of his works were published.
+I wrote in the dedication, “Thanks for swimming with us in this sea.”
+He replied, “I hope we could do this literally—but I am old!”
 He laughed like a child.
-His infectious mirth removed the serious mood around the antiquated room of Katipunan Hall brought about by the previous workshop discussion that his dear “sister” Susan Lara and I laughed along.
-I went back to my seat and in my mind I thought I’m glad I’ve worked with him.
+His infectious mirth dispelled the seriousness lingering in the antiquated room of Katipunan Hall after the previous discussion.
+His dear “sister,” Susan Lara, and I laughed along.
+Returning to my seat, I thought how glad I was to have worked with him.

-The good times just kept on coming.
-Ned Parfan, also a writing fellow in the past, shared to me that on our way to Montemar to visit Mom Edith Tiempo and listen to her lecture Ernie told him that his new poetry collection is now in the hands of publishers and hopefully will be due out this year.
-It was such exciting news.
-Even though his arthritic fingers caused him to stop creating music through the piano, a veritable treat to the ears, he was able to write prose and poetry.
-You know those little things in sentences or verses that are more melodious than those produced from strings because they are drawn straight from the mind and heart?
+The good moments kept coming.
+Ned Parfan, a former writing fellow, later told me that on our way to Montemar to visit Mom Edith Tiempo and attend her lecture, Ernie shared that his new poetry collection was already with publishers and might come out that year.
+It was exciting news.
+Though arthritic fingers had stopped him from making music on the piano, he continued to write prose and poetry.
+There are sentences and verses more melodious than any sound drawn from strings, because they come straight from the mind and heart.

 Lord bless this one with a heart